If you want a healthy breakfast with minimal ingredients, allow me to direct you toward the best protein pancakes you’ve ever had.

 Really, that’s it!

 You can use any cake mix you’d like to make these pancakes, too.
-I find Funfetti to be superior when it comes to cakes (maybe it’s just the nostalgia), so that’s always my choice when I’m in the mood for something fun.
+I find Funfetti to be superior when it comes to cakes (maybe it’s just due to nostalgia), so that’s always my choice when I’m in the mood for something fun.

-If you want to go with classic pancakes, a regular yellow cake mix works unbelievably well for an authentic pancake flavor.
+If you want to make classic pancakes, a regular yellow cake mix works unbelievably well for an authentic pancake flavor.
+And yes, you can even use a high-protein pancake mix like Kodiak Cakes for some extra protein, but then you do run the risk of these becoming a bit too dry.

 Note that I did try adding even more protein powder to these pancakes, but I found the final result to be very dry.
-40g total (1 & 1/3 scoops) was the sweet spot I found for still having these taste like authentic pancakes.
+40g total (1 & 1/3 scoops) was the sweet spot I found for still having these taste like authentic pancakes and being high in protein.

-It’s not a ton of protein overall, about 6g of protein per pancake, but the protein powder actually helps these protein pancakes become even fluffier.
+It’s not a huge amount of protein, about 6.5g of protein per pancake, but the protein powder actually helps these protein pancakes become even fluffier.

-Whey protein should work just fine as well, considering the amount is pretty low.
-Whey protein powder tends to lead to dry results, but it should still work.
+Whey protein should work in place of the whey/casein blend considering the amount needed is pretty low.
+Whey protein powder tends to lead to dry results, so I would stick with just a single scoop if you decide to use whey protein powder.

 I try to test many recipes with various types of protein powder, and you can check out my Protein Powder Substitution Guide if you want to see all the differences.

-I have no experience testing these with vegan protein, but if you try it, please let me know if it works!
+I have no experience testing these with vegan protein powder, but if you try it, please let me know if it works!

 Why do we use diet soda for these protein pancakes?

-Cake mix + diet soda is my favorite baking hack of all time.
-Most cake mix requires adding coconut oil/butter or eggs to make the cake.
+Cake mix and diet soda is my favorite baking hack of all time.
+Most cake mix requires adding coconut oil/butter or eggs to the cake mix to turn it into an actual cake.

-My “hack” that I learned many years ago is swapping those out for diet soda!
+My “hack” that I learned many years ago is swapping those out for diet soda or seltzer.
 I couldn’t tell you why it works, but it works incredibly well.

-When you use this hack to make cake (or cupcakes), look how fluffy they get!
+When you use this hack to make a cake (or cupcakes) look how fluffy they get!

 Try this swap next time you’re making a cake or cupcakes, and I promise nobody would ever know the difference.